Supporting members during crisis...what the UEA is doing for you

 - Logan – 3.9% COLA plus a one-time 4% salary enhancement based on revenues.

-In addition, the UEA continues to support our members with the many changes facing our public schools and education professionals.
-Here are a few resources introduced recently:
+In addition, the UEA continues to support members with the many changes facing our public schools and education professionals.
+Here are a few resources available: